 - signs or posters in shops, or on buses and trains – point out signs that have the same letters as your child’s name

-- menus – these can be fun for older children to look at and work out what they want to eat.
+- menus – it can be fun for older children to look at menus and work out what they want to eat.

 Tips for sharing books with babies and young children